pascallaliberte/sharpen.page/stepitup.md

 $1600 + your time so I get to understand what you're selling and your buyers

 * Half up front to understand enough to make the page on my own, half to proceed with the page and book the week I'll be writing the page.
-* Once I got enough information from you, turnaround is one week.
+* Once I got enough information from you, the turnaround is one week.

-Written up, styled and ready to put it in production
+Written up, styled and ready to put it in production (coded or ready in your CMS)

-Not included: Researching your buyers, recruiting fees
+Not included: Researching your buyers, recruiting fees.
+However, they're included in option 2:

 ### Option No. 2 - Monthly Sharpening Retainer